Specific Assertions

 class is an Activity

-, typically carried out by curators or researchers rather than by artists or collectors, that assigns information to resources in the model.
-This can be used to assign any property or relationship on any resource that can be the subject of such a property.
+, typically carried out by curators or researchers rather than by artists or collectors, that assigns information to entities in the model.
+This can be used to assign any property or relationship on any entity that can be the subject of such a property.
 The general Activity properties of carried_out_by

 , timespan